jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

- - In the game, this is one of Lune's skills.
+ - In the game, Eternal Ice is a quest item obtained after defeating the Gargant.
  - Went with standard blue pin-down effect for limited/draft

 ## Expedition 40 Glider